HIGHLIGHTS

 For protection, the display is covered by Aluminosilicate glass.
 It is not Gorilla Glass, but it is a chemically strengthened glass that offers decent scratch and impact resistance — similar in concept, just from a different manufacturer.

 The battery also gets a meaningful upgrade.
 The Honor 600 Lite now houses a 6,520mAh cell, roughly a 20% increase over its predecessor.
-And the charging speed remains the same 45W.
+And to charge the chunky battery, the charging speed is also bumped from 35W to 45W.

-The camera, however, is where things start to feel a little stale.
-It runs the same 108MP main shooter paired with a 5MP ultrawide.
-The 108MP I can live with, but the 5MP ultrawide is honestly bare minimum.
-A simple bump to 8MP or 12MP would have made a lot more sense here.
+The camera, however, is where things remain the same.
+It runs the same 108MP main shooter paired with a 5MP ultrawide — and the 5MP ultrawide is honestly bare minimum.
+A simple bump to 8MP or 12MP would have made a lot more sense.
+The front also retains the same 16MP selfie camera.

 Lastly, the phone ships with MagicOS 10 built on Android 16.
-And in a welcome move, Honor appears to be continuing its 6-year OS and security update promise on the 600 Lite — the same commitment we saw on the 400 Lite last year.
+In a good move, Honor is continuing its 6-year OS and security update promise on the 600 Lite, matching what they offered on the 400 Lite last year

 Honor 600 Lite Specifications